kwiksher/blog/privacy_policy.md

 # Privacy Policy
-Last Updated: May 25, 2018
+Last Updated: May 13, 2025

 ## Who we are

-Kwiksher LLP. (“Kwiksher”) operates the website of kwiksher.com.
-It is Kwiksher’s policy to respect your privacy regarding any information we may collect while operating our websites.
+Naoya Yamamoto (“Kwiksher”) operates the website of kwiksher.com.
+It is Kwiksher’s policy to respect your privacy regarding any information we may collect while operating our websites and mobile applications.

 * https://kwiksher.com.
 * <a href="https://kwiksher.com/about-us/"> About Us </a>